Atte-Oksanen/colorcordia/ColorCordia_backend/data/about_text.md

 ### ColorCordia

-This project and it's source code are licensed under the MIT License
+This project and it's source code are licensed under the MIT License.
+Source code can be found from the [GitHub](https://github.com/Atte-Oksanen/Full_stack_open_Project)

 ### NCS to RGB conversion